Kernix13/markdown-cheatsheet/beginner-markdown.md

 ```
 ````

-**NOTE**: To get backticks to appear in a code block, wrap the triple backtick code block in quadruple backticks or hit TAB twice:
+**NOTE**: To get backticks to appear in a code block, wrap the triple backtick code block in quadruple backticks (see above) or hit TAB twice (below):

       ```html
       <a href="https://code-you.org/"> Code:You</a>